onoufriosm/redux-setup-guide/README.md

 5. `deleteIds`.
 Information about the status of all delete calls will be stored here.
 6. `toggleIds`.
 Information about the status of all toggle calls will be stored here.
 Toggle refers to remove/add one entity to another in a many to many relationship.

-Since the data is stored in a normalized it becomes very easy to update relational data.
+Since the data is stored in a normalized structure it becomes very easy to update relational data.
 Consider the following example where the initial state:
 ```
 {
   entities: {